GuidesDeployment

 npx hardhat deploy --network lightchain --tags metadata_registry

-npx hardhat deploy --network lightchain --tags aivm_verifier
+npx hardhat deploy --network lightchain --tags lightchain_attestor

 # 4. ChallengePay (core contract)